Home » Production » Gels in Pharmaceuticals: Types of Gels and Standard Test

 Pastes: Pastes are dispersions of high concentrations of insoluble powdered substances (20 to 50%) in a fatty or aqueous base.

-Where the labeled amount is 50 g or less or Not less than 95.5 % and not more than 104.5 % of the labeled amount where the labeled amount is more than 50 g but not more than 100 g, for more than 100 g contents limits given in the Standards of Weights and Measures (Packaged Commodities) Rules, 1977 may be followed.
+If the labeled amount is 50g or less, or if it falls between 95.5% and 104.5% of the labeled amount and the labeled amount is more than 50g but not more than 100g, then the limit for contents given in the Standards of Weights and Measures (Packaged Commodities) Rules, 1977 may be followed.

 2. Sterility Test: Shall comply with the specification if labeled as sterile.